top of page

 A very brief overview of Hungarian history:

-• Habsburg Empire - the Habsburg (Austrian) empire ousted the Ottomans in 1686 from Buda and ruled Hungary for a long time, when people revolted against the emperor during the 1848-49 Hungarian Revolution
+• Habsburg Empire (1699-1867) - the Habsburg (Austrian) empire ousted the Ottomans in 1686 from Buda and ruled Hungary for a long time.
+During this time, Hungary was a province of the Austrian-led Habsburg Empire.
+This era was marked by several independence struggles, most notably Rákóczi's War of Independence (1703–1711) and the 1848-49 Hungarian Revolution.

 A blue arrow pointing to the right with the inscription "Pro Tip" in white color